 Moore also credits the hands-on experiences at DelVal.

 “Without these experiences, I don’t think I would have been as successful.
 All of my previous employers have been impressed with the amount of clips I have, just the amount of real-world experience I have in general.”

-It’s not just the experiences that have made Moore successful.
+It’s not just the experiences that made Moore successful.

 “The professors at DelVal encourage and challenge me to succeed every chance they can,” she said.
 “They have so much wisdom in the field.”

-After graduation, Moore’s goal is to work in New York City.
+After graduation, Moore had a goal to work in New York City.